 There are several amazing authors out there.
 Here are a few selections.

 The Knight Of Cups by Kevin Wright-Love Jim Butcher and A. Lee Martinez?
 Then you will love The Knight Of Cups by Kevin Wright.

-During the investigation of a gangland murder, police detective Tom Chapel discovers that the world is even darker than he ever imagine, where vampires gather in alleyways and the most dangerous predator is not what you would think.
-Are his skills as a detective and a cop up to task or a liability?
+During the investigation of a gangland murder, police detective Tom Chapel discovers that the world is even darker than he ever imagines, where vampires gather in alleyways and the most dangerous predator is not what you would think.
+Are his skills as a detective and a cop up to the task or a liability?

 And who is Pieter Durant?
 Find out in the first book of this series.